Aledonairesa/MCV-2024-C5-Project-T6/README.md

 ### Running YOLO (Ultralytics) experiments

-The scripts related to YOLO are in the `/huggingface` folder and are the following:
+The scripts related to YOLO are in the `/huggingface` folder.
-TO DO
-TO DO
-TO DO

 ## Datasets and Metrics